Oxford UK Chapter Committee 2026

 Pam Banfieldcoombs

 Hi everyone.
-I am Pam and very pleased to be taking over the Ladies of Harley role from Charmaine.
-I have been riding bikes for 20 plus years and then took a break for around 15 years whilst the kids grew up and returned back to biking and my first Harley just over a year ago.
+I am Pam and I have been riding bikes for 20 plus years and then took a break for around 15 years whilst the kids grew up and returned back to biking and my first Harley just over a year ago.
 It took me some time to find the right bike and my first Harley was a street bob which I have now upgraded to a low ride S .
 Just need some luggage on it and will be off for longer trips

 I look forward to getting to know you all better and hopefully seeing you on many rides and events throughout the year.